screwdriver-cd/template-main/README.md

         steps:
             - install: npm install screwdriver-template-main
             - publish: ./node_modules/.bin/template-publish
-            - tag: ./node_modules/.bin/template-tag --name templateName --version 1.2.3 --tag stable
+            - tag: ./node_modules/.bin/tag-publish --name templateName --version 1.2.3 --tag stable
 ```

-`template-tag` can print a result as json by passing `--json` option to the command.
+`tag-publish` can print a result as json by passing `--json` option to the command.

 ```
-$ ./node_modules/.bin/template-tag --json --name templateName --version 1.2.3 --tag stable
+$ ./node_modules/.bin/tag-publish --json --name templateName --version 1.2.3 --tag stable
 {"name":"templateName","tag":"stable","version":"1.2.3"}
 ```

-##### Removing a template tag
+### Removing a template tag

-Adding the `--delete` or `-d` flag to the `template-tag` script will delete a template.
+To remove a template tag, run the `tag-remove` binary.
 This must be done in the same pipeline that published the template.
 You'll need to specify the template name and tag as arguments.

 Example `screwdriver.yaml` with validation, publishing and tagging, and tag removal as a detached job: